potocpav/python-concur-docs/Introduction.md

 c.main(app())
 ```

 I sneaked in some extra `yield` statements, and the widget flicker disappeared.
-This is a wart I wasn't able to design Concur around: to render correctly, there must be a `yield` between any two `yield from` statements.
+To render correctly, there must be a `yield` between any two `yield from` statements.
+This is a wart caused by inflexibility of Python, and I wasn't able to work around it so far.

-This syntax is more than just a minor convenience: it lets us use all the power of the Python language for widget chaining (called _temporal composition_).
-We can create our first never-ending application by creating an endless loop:
+This syntax is more than just a minor convenience: it lets us use all the power of the Python language for widget chaining.
+We can create our first never-ending interactive application by creating an endless loop:

 ```python
 def app():